openhab/openhab-addons/bundles/org.openhab.binding.iammeter/README.md

 ## Setup of the binding

-You can configure the Thing via the openHAB UI:
+You can add the Iammeter device via the openHAB UI manually.
-1.install "Iammeter binding" in "configuration" section 2.add "Iammeter binding" in "Things" section
-3.config Iammeter device's IP

 ## Available channels